gjfreitas/FIA-Project/README.md

-# FIA-Project - Project for the class Foundations of Artificial Intelligence
+# Project for the class Foundations of Artificial Intelligence
 Various classification algorithms are implemented to predict whether a person is prone to or is suffering from heart disease.

 This repository contains all code (and outpus) and and article about this project.